 A lower temperature coefficient is better, and the best solar panels available on the market have a temperature coefficient of -0.25.
-Grape Solar panels have a temperature coefficient that ranges from -0.4 to -0.5, which is slightly less competitive than the mid-range seen in the EnergySage Solar Marketplace.
+Grape Solar panels have a temperature coefficient that ranges from -0.43 to -0.38, which is near the mid-range seen in the EnergySage Solar Marketplace.

 Whether you’re buying a new TV, a car, or solar panels for your roof, you should expect that the manufacturer will stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) protects you against equipment failures due to manufacturing defects or environmental issues.
 Most companies, including Grape Solar, offer a 10-year materials warranty, but the best solar panel manufacturers will guarantee against equipment failures for 15 or even 25 years.
 For example, on EnergySage approximately a third of the panels offered by our top 25 manufacturers come with a 25-year warranty.
 Grape Solar’s warranty is right in the middle range of the marketplace, at 10 years.

 Perhaps the most important question of all – are you going to save money when you buy solar panels at Costco or Home Depot?
 How does the cost of Grape Solar panels compare to other panel brands?

-As of January 2018, buying a 5,300-watt (5.3 kilowatt) solar panel system at Home Depot will cost you $10,499 before any tax credits or other financial incentives.
-Subtract the 30 percent federal tax credit for solar, and you reduce your equipment costs to $7,350.
+As of January 2019, buying a 5,300-watt (5.3 kilowatt) solar panel system at Home Depot will cost you $10,373 before any tax credits or other financial incentives.
+Subtract the 30 percent federal tax credit for solar, and you reduce your equipment costs to $7,261.
 However, these off-the-shelf prices for Grape Solar panels don’t include installation costs, and not every state allows you to connect DIY solar installations to the grid.
-By comparison, on EnergySage, a fully installed and grid-connected 5 kW solar panel system costs, on average, about $10,675 after the 30% federal tax credit, depending on where you live).
+By comparison, on EnergySage, a fully installed and grid-connected 5 kW solar panel system costs, on average, about $10,675 after the 30% federal tax credit, depending on where you live.